TuckerRasbury/03_GenderData101/README.md

 > "Cross Checking for Covid-19 Aid Eligibility, Federally and Statewide"

   * Project Overview:
-> With this project, we intend to simplify the process
+> This project endeavors to lessen the administrative burdens of those looking for covid-19 relief.

 > Throughout the covid-19 pandemic, states and the federal government in the United States have rolled out various programs meant to help create a safety net for those experiencing any number of hardships.
-Some of the issues these programs address are related to employment (layoffs or decreased hours), domestic violence, child food scarcity, mental health, and student learning loss.
-This patchwork of programs meant to help those experiencing difficulties administered by a variety of entities with different initial eligibility standards and subsequent requirements for continued assistance has created a somewhat kafkaesque process that those experiencing any number of the aforementioned hardships may find difficult to balance.
-This project intends to simplify some of the difficulties individuals face while going through the initial application and subsequent requirement processes.
+Some of the hardships have been caused by changes in employment (layoffs or decrease in hours), domestic violence, child food scarcity, mental health, and student learning loss.
+The patchwork of programs erected help address those hardships are administered by a variety of entities with different initial eligibility standards and subsequent requirements for continued assistance.
+This has created a somewhat kafkaesque process that those experiencing any number of the aforementioned hardships may find difficult to identify, apply to, balance, and track.
+This project intends to address the difficulties individuals face while going through the initial application and subsequent requirement processes.

   * Goals and Objectives:
->
+>  This project's top priority is to simplify the process of finding and filing for covid-19 assistance programs.
+The first goal is consolidating initial eligibility requirements and subsequent requirements across US state and federal programs.
+The second priority is leveraging submissions for one program to raise an alert for applicants to look into other programs that address similar or adjacent needs.
+In this priority, I am also thinking about the possibility of a user experience path with the option to submit eligibility documents to multiple programs of their choosing at the same time or submitting and having our platform identify programs whose criteria are met and following up to ask for any other necessary documents to.
+The third priority is to create a platform capable of distributing individual submissions meant to meet requirements to multiple programs on the behalf of applicants.
+The third and final priority is managing the stats around aid disbursed including amount, household type, and important timelines.

   * Project Timeline:
 >

   * Methodology and Tools:
 >